LaurenzLuigi/typhoon_model/README.md

 typhoon_lines = typ.Holland_Params()            #calculate parameters for calculationg of gradient
                                                 #winds based on Holland 1981
+                                                #returns a dataframe containing the all typhoon parameters at each time-step
 ```

 #### Calculate 1D Profile and compare to known datapoints in JMA